 In our digitized world, who’s the barber-surgeon and where is the battlefield when we buy or use online services?
 For me as a product owner, the support department is the battlefield.
 This is the place where you instantly will know if the UX, the product and the communication works as it should.
 Your clients will tell you the truth and you better be there to listen.

 I feel a responsibility and have chosen for more than ten years to work in support, answering as many support-questions as i can.
 And I’m not the only one.
 At Snowfire, the business owners, developers and decision makers hang out in support as often as we can.

 Our SaaS (Software as a service) platform is digital and unlike working in an ICU-unit, where every act could be a matter of life and death, it still means a lot to be present throughout the whole process.
 The most magical thing is that we get precise feedback from our clients about what doesn’t work, how it should work and if many of our clients share the same problem.

 Respect your clients

 This is the secret gold.
 A bond is created between us and our clients and at the same time we can address bad UX directly.
 Of course, we are only human and sure enough answers from our support might be clumsy from time to time.
 But I think our clients feel that we are doing our best to help.

 This is pure gold for a quality-driven entrepreneur who wants to understand the whole picture early on and feel the vibes of what is needed in the future.
 With a passion for the craft and in-depth knowledge of the platform, we can find better solutions for our clients.

-“The winners of tomorrow will be the tech platforms who listen to their clients and their needs, whilst building their product”
+“The winners of tomorrow will be the tech platforms where Executives go to the source and spend time in support.

 - Ditte Hammarström